-7.2 The Bank should provide a statement regarding its overall assessment of the collective suitability of the Supervisory Board as a whole, including a statement on how the individual is to be situated in the overall suitability of the Supervisory Board.
-This should include the identification of any gaps or weaknesses and the measures imposed to address these.

-8. Any and all other relevant information should be submitted as part of the application.
+- 7.2 The Bank should provide a statement regarding its overall assessment of the collective suitability of the Supervisory Board as a whole, including a statement on how a given individual is to be situated in the overall suitability of the Supervisory Board.
+This should include the identification of any gaps or weaknesses and the measures imposed to address these. - 8.
+Any and all other relevant information should be submitted as part of the application and the statements.